lucas-varela/strate/README.md

 Strate builds upon Next.js' file-based routing, and help you keep your code DRY by reusing common logic as middleware on your routes.

-You can start by creating simple routes using Strate's Route function:
+You can start by creating simple routes using `Route`:

 ```js
 // pages/api/users.js